Umuzi-org/ACN-syllabus/content/national-qualifications-framework/ncba/content/business-ecosystems/_index.md

   - Owned and controlled by members

   - Tax and other benefits

   - Limited liability

   - A non-profit organization can receive grants or aid in contrast to business entities that have to use loans as a means of raising funds

-  -Satisfaction from being able to contribute to social development
+  - Satisfaction from being able to contribute to social development

 Disadvantages of Non-profits: